 Students choose from a wide spectrum of courses to tailor their degree to their individual interests.
-Students must complete 12 choice credits from any course labeled CRI or HSM and POL210 World Politics.
-Of the 12 choice credits, 6 credits must be at the 300 level or higher.
+Students must complete 12 choice credits from any course labeled CRI, HSM, or POL.
+Of the 12 choice credits, 6 of these credits must be at the 300 level or higher.